ahm507/Katas/Readme.md

 MovieRental-1.0:
 ----------------
-This is a kata by Martin Fowler.
+This is code us by Martin Fowler in his Refactoring book.
 Source code that is not properly written and needs automated tests to be easily changed.